YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 3. Ever since I started to work, all my values are added to the companies I worked for.
 Every piece of code that I've written, every system that I've built, turned straight into the company's property.
 I would like to **use my skills outside of my day job**.
-I don't have a clue how to achieve this.
+I don't have a clue about how to achieve this.
 If you have an idea and like to share, please leave a message.

 Thanks for reading this long post and [here is your potato.](https://qr.ae/TWvmIi)